 As such, a project has supported Bulgaria to introduce a mechanism for compensation for undue delays in civil and criminal proceedings.
 After the creation/assignment of the competent Bulgarian authority with the capacity to organise and provide compensation for excessive length of proceedings, the project will evaluate the efficiency of the established mechanism and propose further improvements if needed.
 In Serbia, the evaluation of a new remedy established as a response to excessive lengths of proceedings has led to a more comprehensive legislative reform undertaken with advice from the Council of Europe.
-In Turkey, two years after the introduction of individual applications to the Constitutional Court, which was achieved with the support of the length of pre-trial detention and freedom of expression, referring to the case law of the European Court of Human Rights.
+In Turkey, two years after the introduction of individual applications to the Constitutional Court, which was achieved with the support of the Council of Europe, the Constitutional Court issued landmark decisions, notably on the length of pre-trial detention and freedom of expression, referring to the case law of the European Court of Human Rights.